 I sat down with him and interviewed him for this week’s video.
-It’s a long video (in the future, I will try to keep interviews to 10 minutes but we were having fun so this is twenty!) but if you really want to learn how to stay in shape, watch this video:
+It’s a long video (in the future, I will try to keep interviews to 10 minutes, but we were having fun so this is 20!) but if you really want to learn how to stay in shape, watch this video:

 (Want more travel videos?
-I now update my YouTube channel each week with a new video.
-Subscribe here and get free videos!)
+Subscribe to my YouTube channel here and get free videos!)

 Here are seven tips from Steve on staying fit:

-2) Walking for the win.
+2. Walking for the win.
 Do everything you can to walk as often as possible.
-There’s no better way to explore a city than on foot: you get to exercise and
+There’s no better way to explore a city than on foot.

-4) Remember that your diet is 80% of the battle.
+4. Remember that your diet is 80% of the battle.
 Consider upping your food budget, even slightly so you can eat healthier.
-Bags of rice and/or pasta for every meal: processed carbs and very little else.
-Get some protein in there!
-Don’t be afraid to do a healthy ‘family dinner’ with hostel mates where you all split the cost.
+Get some protein and veggies in your diet!
+Don’t be afraid to do a healthy “family dinner” with hostel mates where you all split the cost.

 5. Do the best you can.
 If you only have 10 minutes to exercise, exercise for 10 minutes!
 Every little bit adds up, and 10 minutes is WAYYY better than nothing.
 If you have to eat poorly at train station, make up for it the next day.